 A few highlights include the exhibit on the Reno gang – the first criminal group to rob a moving train (and since trains play heavily into the history of Jackson County, this was a big deal), the exhibit on the Freeman Army Airfield, and of course John Mellencamp.

-I also really liked the small exhibit with the top 11 places to visit in the county – I snapped a quick pic of it and we used it to help plan our day.
+I also really liked the small exhibit with the top 11 places to visit in Jackson county – I snapped a quick pic of it and we used it to help plan the rest of our day.

 Take a tour around town